Multi-neutron correlations in light nuclei via ab-initio lattice simulations

 To probe observables associated with nuclear density, particularly those related to intrinsic structure and correlation patterns, we employ the pinhole method~\cite{Elhatisari:2017eno}.
 This approach enables sampling of the spatial coordinates, spins, and isospins of all nucleons according to the quantum amplitudes of the $A$-body density within the auxiliary-field framework.
-With these pinhole configurations, a wide range of observables of physical interest can be evaluated, as described in~\cite{supp}.
+With these pinhole configurations, a wide range of observables of physical interest can be evaluated.
+Details of the sampling scheme and observable evaluation are described in SM~\cite{supp}.
 In the following, expectation values are denoted by $\langle \hat O \rangle \equiv \langle\Psi|\hat O|\Psi\rangle$.
 In order to reveal the intrinsic structure of the nucleus, an appropriate alignment scheme for the intrinsic density is often employed, as in Refs.~\cite{Wiringa:2000gb,Elhatisari:2017eno,Otsuka:2022bcf,Shen:2022bak,Shen:2024qzi}.
-Here, we identify candidate clusters (such as an $\alpha$ particle or a triton) by selecting the most probable grouping of nucleons that matches the cluster configuration within each sampled pinhole configuration.
+Here, we identify candidate clusters (such as an $\alpha$ particle or a triton) by selecting the most probable grouping of nucleons that is consistent with the cluster spin-isospin quantum numbers and spatial compactness within each sampled pinhole configuration.
 Once the clusters are identified, we realign the density profile with respect to the cluster positions, thereby making the intrinsic spatial structure of the nucleus more apparent.
-Further technical details are provided in~\cite{supp}.
+Further technical details are provided in SM~\cite{supp}.

 Following the identification of the intrinsic clusters, we extend our analysis to multi-neutron correlations.
 In contrast to compact clusters, these correlations exhibit more delocalized patterns.
 We begin with the two-body correlation function,